NextFTC/NextFTC-Docs-v1/src/extensions/roadrunner/index.md

 Android Studio will probably suggest the necessary imports.

 There is an example `MecanumDrive` class in the NextFTC branch of my [RoadRunner QuickStart fork](https://github.com/zachwaffle4/road-runner-quickstart/tree/nextftc).
-Do note that this is just an example, and it may not be updated to the latest version of RoadRunner or NextFTC.
+Note that this is just an example and may not be updated to the latest version of RoadRunner or NextFTC.